-In patients where the PK changes dramatically, S and I breakpoints may not always be appropriate and knowledge of the MIC is helpful for optimal antimicrobial selection and dosing.
+In patients where the PK changes dramatically, S, I, R breakpoints may not always be appropriate and knowledge of the MIC is required for optimal antimicrobial selection and dosing.

-5 The importance of the MIC for antimicrobial selection
+The importance of the MIC for antimicrobial selection

 In combination with knowledge of the likely exposures achieved with different antimicrobials and doses, the MIC helps in the selection of the most appropriate antimicrobial.